peekpt/mightyduino/README.md

 This project is free and based on @MCUDude's [MightyCore](https://github.com/MCUdude/MightyCore) which has awesome well designed kits for serious development with AVR's.
 ![top](https://github.com/peekpt/mightyduino/raw/master/img/3dtop.png)

 Mightyduino is an Arduino with more memory than an Arduino Pro mini.
 It can use 644p (64k) or 1284p (128k) chips.
-It's voltage can be configured by U1 and the frequecy can be configured by the Murata's ressonator (crystal).
+Its voltage can be configured by U1 and the frequecy can be configured by the Murata's ressonator (crystal).
 It has a power led and another one connected to pin D0.
 The push button performs reset.
 DTR pin can be used to external reset.
 The RAW pin is the input voltage **<16v**.
 The VCC pin is the regulator output and IC voltage, it can be loaded up to peak of **500mA**.

 To burn the **bootloader** (optiboot 6.0) you must first install the [MightyCore boards](https://github.com/MCUdude/MightyCore#how-to-install) on Arduino App  , connect the ICSP pins to your bootloader programming hardware (eg. USBASP), select one of MCUDude's board that meet the specs you use and burn bootloader.